 - The Notes will be automatically called at an amount equal to the Call Amount if, on the Observation Date, the Observation Value of the S&P 500[®] Index (the "Underlying") is equal to or greater than 100% of the Starting Value.
-The Observation Date and Call Amount are indicated on page PS-4. - Assuming the Notes are not called prior to maturity, if the Ending Value of the Underlying is greater than the Redemption Barrier (which is equal to 100% of the Starting Value), at maturity, you will receive 1.5-to-1 upside exposure to increases in the value of the Underlying. - However, if the Notes are not called prior to maturity and the Ending Value of the Underlying is less than 80% of the Starting Value, you will be subject to 1:1 downside exposure to declines in the value of the Underlying, with up to 100% of the principal at risk; otherwise, if the Ending Value of the Underlying is equal to or less than the Redemption Barrier but greater than or equal to 80% of the Starting Value, at maturity, investors will receive the principal amount. - · Any payment on the Notes is subject to the credit risk of BofA Finance LLC ("BofA Finance") and Bank of America Corporation ("BAC" or the "Guarantor"). - No periodic interest payments. - The Notes priced on April 30, 2024, will issue on May 3, 2024 and will mature on May 5, 2026. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711BGF7.
+The Observation Date and Call Amount are indicated on page PS-4. - Assuming the Notes are not called prior to maturity, if the Ending Value of the Underlying is greater than the Redemption Barrier (which is equal to 100% of the Starting Value), at maturity, you will receive 1.5-to-1 upside exposure to increases in the value of the Underlying. - However, if the Notes are not called prior to maturity and the Ending Value of the Underlying is less than 80% of the Starting Value, you will be subject to 1:1 downside exposure to declines in the value of the Underlying, with up to 100% of the principal at risk; otherwise, if the Ending Value of the Underlying is equal to or less than the Redemption Barrier but greater than or equal to 80% of the Starting Value, at maturity, investors will receive the principal amount. - · Any payment on the Notes is subject to the credit risk of BofA Finance LLC ("BofA Finance") and Bank of America Corporation ("BAC" or the "Guarantor").

+No periodic interest payments.

+- The Notes are expected to price on May 31, 2024, expected to issue on June 5, 2024 and expected to mature on June 4, 2026. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711BVC7.

-The initial estimated value of the Notes as of the pricing date is \$975.60 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is expected to be between \$920.00 and \$970.00 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-7 of this pricing supplement and "Structuring the Notes" on page PS-16 of this pricing supplement for additional information.